-See page 48 for instructions on the operation and use of the blade guard and page 50 for the riving knife.
+See pages 46 and 49 for instructions on the operation and use of the blade guard and the riving knife.

 Note: when using a dado set, neither the blade guard nor the riving knife may be used.
-Instead, use other protective devices such as push sticks, push blocks and featherboards (see Fig. 86 and page 94, 96 and 97).
+Instead, use other protective devices such as push sticks, push blocks and featherboards (see pages 94, 96 and 97).